pytorch/torchtune/docs/source/tutorials/e2e_flow.rst

     $ tune cp eleuther_evaluation ./custom_eval_config.yaml
     Copied file to custom_eval_config.yaml

-Then, in your config, you only need to replace two fields: ``output_dir`` and ``checkpoint_files``.
 Notice that we are using the merged weights, and not the LoRA adapters.

 .. code-block:: yaml